 Call us to schedule an appointment to go over power options or to order a tune!
 Our pricing is VERY competitive!

-This page is pretty much only applicable to the S55, S600, and S65 W220 cars.
+Below this point is some is pretty much only applicable to the S55, S600, and S65 W220 cars.
 There isn’t a whole lot you can do for the naturally aspirated motors found in the S430 and S500.
 You can do a tune for about 30HP but that is about it.
 Intakes and exhausts don’t make any appreciable gains.

 The most notable modification and the starting point for all future mods is a tune from a reputable company.
 These tunes will give your S600 a 100-120HP gain.
 All the tunes from all the companies are pretty much the same and the differences between them will be imperceptible at the track, on the dyno, or in real life driving.
 Choose a tune from a company that has been around for a while and stands behind their product.
 We prefer to use Eurocharged tunes and can provide competitive pricing on tunes.
 We currently stock MyGenius units and tunes from Eurocharged for S600 cars.
 We certainly can and have installed tunes from Speedriven, OETuning, and others but Eurocharged is our preferred tuning partner.